 All these non-quantifiable factors have some monetary value.
 Yet it is difficult to calculate to the penny.
 In short, the more the organization is providing, the valuable the offer is.
-This translates into an easier professional life for you.
+This translates into a more comfortable professional life for you.
 All these factors should count for something.

 The whole therapist pay package

-In the end, it is the whole package should be considered.
+In the end, it is the entire package should be considered.
 And when looking for a job, the more benefits, the better.